This article was reviewed by Dr. Niraj Patel for the accuracy of information.

 Try shifting your elbows behind you (back) versus tucking them next to your ribcage (down).

-This is another one of those technique modifications that shouldn’t be permanent.
-There are many benefits to having your elbows down, such as being able to maximally recruit your lat muscles and maintaining an upright torso while squatting.
+This is another one of those technique modifications that shouldn't be permanent.
+There are many benefits to having your elbows down, such as maximally recruiting your lat muscles and maintaining an upright torso while squatting.

 Takeaway: Try shifting your elbow position slightly back to see if you get any immediate relief.